fredcooke/freeems-vanilla/README.md

 Before using FreeEMS read the [disclaimer](http://www.diyefi.org/disclaimer.htm)!

+If you're wondering why this project was started have a look at [this page](http://www.diyefi.org/why.htm).

 ### Building the firmware

 Ensure that you have the latest release or latest code from the [github repository](http://github.com/fredcooke/freeems-vanilla).

 To build this firmware you need the latest build environment from the [tools site](http://tools.diyefi.org).

+You also need an up to date version of git available on the command line.

 ### Loading the firmware